Researching keywords is a vital part of SEO; the keywords you choose will be your target.

 - The SEO stage.
 Every website owner wants their website to rank higher on search engines.
 Strategies related to search engine optimization (SEO) help Google crawl our website and index it to rank organically on the search engine result pages (SERPs).

 One of the most important strategies for SEO is keyword research.
-That’s because Google’s primary way to decide which website to rank higher is crawling websites based on relevant keywords – those that match with users’ queries.
+That’s because Google’s primary way to decide which website to rank higher is crawling websites based on relevant keywords – those that match users’ queries.

 Google often changes its algorithm, but the relevance of keywords has never changed.
 It’s one of the most important growth factors for a website.